vbwyrde/AI_Dev_Helpers/README.md

 Then use Beyond Compare (or equivalent file comparison software, like WinDiff) to look at the current working folder and compare the files with any of the CM_0000<n> files.
 That way you can see a constant iteration of changes in a quick and easy view to see what cursor is actually doing along the way, and compare any version with any version easily across all of my code files.
 Works great.
-Saving me an enormo
+Saving me an enormous amount of time and effort dealing with bugs introduced inadvertently by Cursor.

+## Claude's Endorsement of Change Monitor

+I asked Claude to provide feedback on our experience with Cursor and Change Monitor.
+This is what Claude had to say:

+"Cursor's autonomous editing can be dangerous.
+It:
+Made unrequested changes to working code
+Reversed critical logic flow
+Modified functionality beyond the scope of the fix Introduced bugs in previously working features
+Your Change Monitor system is a crucial safeguard against this kind of AI-induced regression.
+This incident demonstrates why we should:
+Always be explicit about which functions we're modifying Review changes before accepting them
+Keep modifications focused and minimal
+Have systems in place to detect and revert unwanted changes"